What’s better than inaccurate, scraped ranking results from Google?

 - The ranking result only represents one instance of that search.
 With the onset of universal search, geo-influenced results, search history and Google+, where your site actually ranks varies greatly.

-What is average position?
+What is average rank?

 To calculate average position, we take into account the top ranking URL from your site for a particular query.
 For example, if Jane’s query returns your site as the #1 and #2 result, and David’s query returns your site in positions #2 and #7, your average top position would be 1.5.